ThomasPasquali/Transportation-Education-Facilities/Phase 2 - Information Gathering/Code Libraries/README.md

 ## Common transportation data parser

+`0_scraped_transport.py` is a Python script that transformed the `json` results of the scraping into GTFS datasets.

-`parser.ipynb` is a Jupiter Notebook that parser and cleans data from GTFS compliant files.
+`1_transport.py` is a Python script that parser and cleans data from GTFS compliant files.
 These files can be found in the directory `Raw data` and are divided in subfolders depending on the provider, region and urban/extraurban.

 The idea is that the GTFS notebook will be responsible to merge all datasets, therefore, running all the code cells inside will populate the folder `Persed data` with the final datasets obtained by processing and merging different sources data.

+`2_edu.py` is a Python script that completes, parses and unifies data regarding educational facilities.

+`3_users.py` is a Python script that transforms the "raw" end users info into datasets compatible with the knowledge layer.